Elypia/Elypia-Website/README.md

 * [Angular 9+]
 * [NodeJS 12.15.0]
 > \* The frontend should still render well without an available
-> backend in order to make development easier, and to give a
+> backend to make development easier, and to give a
 > consistent look and feel where it may be down.
 It's still
 > recommended to set up the backend and run it in your development
 > environment when convenient to do so.